 As you plan your small wedding, it’s likely that finding the perfect photographer is one of the first things on your list.
 Whether you’re hiring for first look photos and the reception, or only the ceremony, photography is an integral part of every wedding because it gives you beautiful memories to frame and look back on.

 Often an afterthought, though, is videography.
 It’s similar to photography, but boasts many differences which are worth thinking over before deciding whether or not to splurge on a videographer.
 I hear you: your wedding is small, intimate, and anything but extravagant.
 You may be thinking that a videographer in addition to a photographer is overkill.
 However, you may find that hiring a videographer to capture a beautiful wedding video is the perfect way to complement the photos you’ll receive following the ceremony, helping you remember your special day for years to come.
 I’ve compiled a list of the top benefits of wedding videography to help you decide whether or not it’s right for your wedding.
-1. It will capture the moments you don’t see.
+If you and your significant other have decided that a large-scale, extravagant wedding is not for you, fear not - this doesn’t mean your wedding day has to be any less special or romantic.

-Before you decide on a date, you should make sure you know about any events such as concerts, parades, sporting events, openings, etc… that may be happening on or around your wedding day at your chosen location.
-We recommend checking with the local chamber of commerce to find the event schedule.
-The good news is that events big enough to cause a serious rift in your day are likely to be planned out far in advance, leaving you ample time to research and plan a date that will ensure the biggest event happening in the area is yours.
+One of the most important aspects of wedding planning is choosing the date of the wedding.
+This is especially important when planning a small destination wedding, as many factors such as weather, holidays, and local events can influence your ceremony.
 Their Story: "Josh and I met when we were 17 and 19 years old in a small suburb of Chicago at my friend Jimmy’s bonfire by chance through mutual friends.
 In college we went our separate ways.
 In May of 2014, I sent him a random message on Facebook looking to reconnect.
 When he responded, we connected instantly.
 Our first phone conversation we had after we reconnected lasted 14 hours (we talked through the night and still went to work the next morning!).
 Colorado is where we found our bliss, and deeply connected to one another.
 We both feel that it’s the only place where we want to solidify our love and start our journey together moving forward, wherever the world may take us."
 Wedding details: Megan + Josh were one of the COOLEST couple's we've worked with.
 They were all about having fun on their wedding day - a little whiskey, and adventurous spirit for some amazing photo shoots, and a funky tie!
 After their outdoor ceremony on Flagstaff, they celebrated with #28 of their guests at a Boulder tea house on their garden-like patio that made you feel like it was their own home!
 Planner: Wendee Vezzetti | Photos: © Jeanine Thurston Planner: Wendee Vezzetti | Photographer: © Jeanine Thurston

 Their Story: David is a police officer; Andrea works for community mental health.
 They met through mutual friends.
 David loves Colorado and they were planning to vacation (camp) here over the summer.
 One conversation led to another, and it seemed to make sense to get married in Colorado,.... then go camping for the honeymoon.
 Wedding details: Early in the planning, Andrea mentioned disliking cookie-cutter weddings.
 And, with a rainbow of parasols and vibrant sunflowers, their's was anything but the standard wedding!
 They traveled from Virginia with #20 of their closest friends and family to have a personalized celebration: staying at a comfortable-luxury 5-bedroom vacation home, exchanging vows in an outdoor ceremony (a little bit of "Jaws" during the processional), having a friend officiate, overlooking a lake with the mountains in the backdrop, and returning to the home where a chef awaited with a customized meal.
 Can we re-live this day please?
 Their story: "Jason and I were setup by mutual friend.
 We were both older and had never married, but hoped to find that special person to build a family together.
 For us, it happened fast!
 After six months of dating, we found out I was pregnant.
 We now have a beautiful two-year-old.
 We love our little family: our motto - "three together!".
 Wedding details: Jen and Jason contacted us three months prior to the wedding (yes, we can plan a wedding in as little as 5 days, or 5 months)!
 Breckenridge has always held a special place for them, having visited on family trips.
 Their priority was a simple, intimate outdoor setting with a scenic background.
 Family-focused and small: 6 adults, three kids.

-Their story: Family friends introduced Stacey and Monica over a tapas dinner in downtown Austin during fall of 2017.
+Monica + Stacey Ā | Ā Vail elopement location Ā | Ā Colorado microwedding on a mountain top3/8/2019 Their story: Family friends introduced Stacey and Monica over a tapas dinner in downtown Austin during fall of 2017.
 A friendship immediately sparked that evening!
 Monica is from Orange County, CA where her family still resides and Stacey is from Cambridge, England where his family still resides.
 "We wanted a small ceremony that our parents could attend as both sides would need to travel quite a ways to attend.
 We both love ski towns so when we found a company like Custom Weddings of Colorado who could take care of a small style wedding, we were very excited and impressed at the level of service they could provide us.
 Stacey and I look forward to our small wedding Vail!"
 Wedding details: Monica and Stacey were a delight to work with.
 They have an adventurous spirit and that is what you need for a winter wedding in Vail.
 We started the day with getting ready photos and a first look..... with bubbly and their family!
 In Vail style, they boarded a shuttle and then walked through Lionshead Village to board the gondola for a ceremony at the top of the mountain.
 Yes, the weather at the top can be quite different from the base area - but, we had furs and umbrellas in hand.
 The snow actually made this experience more intimate.
 Post wedding, they celebrated at a local restaurant with warm spirits!
 Photographer: Andrea Flanagan Photography | Florist: Pink Posey Design

 Baker: La Patisserie Francaise | Planner: Wendee with Custom Weddings of Colorado About the Couple: “Kaleb and I met two and half years ago through our church.
 We were really good friends for a year before finally dating.
 He proposed in August while taking me on a hike.
 We decided to get married in Colorado because we wanted a small, stress free wedding where the focus would be truly on us, and not on pleasing family or friends.
 We decided that Colorado would make for beautiful pictures and it was somewhere new for both of us!"
 Wedding details: Having a wedding done YOUR way with no pressure from family or friends is our type of couple.
 And, did you notice they are hikers too?
 Love it!
 Elaina & Kaleb settled on a wedding at the unique Garden of the Gods.
 Secretly, the best place to stay and dine is in Manitou Springs.
 John (my boyfriend) and I go there at least once a year for a couples getaway and to hike the Manitou Incline.
 We LOVE staying at the Cliff House and going out for dinner at Briarhurst Manor (the feature small pirate dining rooms).
 Garden of the God’s is a great spot if you want a winter wedding, but you don’t want to get deep into snow often found farther west in the mountains.
 Elaina’s wintery style and colors popped in the natural environment.
 Gorgeous style!
 Though she had 5 bridesmaids, we did a casual “no hoopla” ceremony.
 Their story: "Boe and I are high school sweetheart and at the time of our wedding, and were together for over six years.
 The reason we wanted a small, destination wedding in Colorado because we enjoy traveling and we desire an intimate wedding that is more focused on the love we share more so than on putting on an extravagant show for guests."
 Wedding details: their story rings true to our hearts!
 Genesis wanted a style that is romantic, vintage, and rustic with dark reds, blush, and ivory accented with greenery.
 Their priorities were to have breathtaking mountain scenery in an unforgettable destination.
 What better place is Rocky Mountain National Park for a small elopement-styled wedding?
 They travel to Colorado from Texas with only 12 of their closest family and friends, staying in a vacation cabin near Estes Park, Colorado.
 Post ceremony, they celebrated at a local restaurant where we delivered and setup a small cake: top tier was Strawberry Charlotte and the bottom tier was Cappuccino Mousse (who says wedding cake has to be boring?!).